ewdl/ngImgCrop/README.md

 # ngImgCrop

-Simple Image Crop directive for AngularJS.
+A fork of ngImgCrop, a Simple Image Crop directive for AngularJS.
 Enables to crop a circle or a square out of an image.

 ## Screenshots